Legal Areas of Practice

 When you pay for construction, you expect the job to be done correctly and completely.
 If you have hired a contractor who did not live up to their obligations or did not complete a construction project as agreed upon, you have the right to take legal action.
 Particularly when it comes to construction in your home, not having a project completed to your satisfaction can interfere with your daily life.
 Rhett Buckley has experience in the construction industry and with CDARA (Colorado Construction Defect Action Reform Act), and he is ready to help you get what you paid for from your contractor.

-Our attorneys are ready to assist you in any of these legal areas.
+Our attorneys are ready to assist you in any of these legal service areas.
 If you think you may require legal counsel, don’t hesitate to reach out today to schedule a consultation.